ftsrg/gamma/plugins/headless/hu.bme.mit.gamma.headless.api/docs/headless-gamma-document.md

  - org.apache.xerces 2.12.1

 **If you have Gamma installed into your host Eclipse:**

 Make sure to remove the Gamma plugins from the required plugin list of your target platform.
 You can do this by removing them from the Content list, or deleting the corresponding lines in the source file.

 ## Step 4 - Exporting the products

 Select the product file named `gamma.api.headless.product` to begin the exporting process.
-It can be found in the "product" folder inside the `hu.bme.mit.gamma.headless.api`  project.
+It can be found in the `product` folder inside the `hu.bme.mit.gamma.headless.api`  project.

 In the Overview tab, under `Product Definition`, check if the appropriate `Application` is selected for the `Product`.
 The application is `gamma.api.headless.application`  for  `gamma.api.headless.product`.